World War II Air Campaign: German Secret Weapons

 Planes--Long Range Bombers

-Germany's limited industrial capacity and failure to puts it economy on a war fotting early in the war prevented it from building long range bombers.
-The Luftwaffe, however, developed protoypes that were capable of reaching New York and other Atlantic-coast cities.
+Germany's limited industrial capacity and failure to puts it economy on a war footing early in the war prevented it from building long-range heavy (four engine) bombers.
+Building heavy bombers in quantity required an enormous industrial capacity.
+Germany with its limited industrial capacity had to chose between a tactical or a strategic force.
+The Luftwaffe compsed primarily of officers transferred from the Heer decided on a tactical force with fifghters and light/medium bombers.
+The Luftwaffe, however, developed protoypes such as the Amerika bomber that were capable of reaching New York and other Atlantic-coast cities.
 These planes could have been constructed in 1944, but the Allied bombing made it impossible.
 The Germans also developed plans for a giant wing jet bomber.

 Planes--Jet